The 6 best AI chat bot platforms for business in 2026

 Cons:

-• Training knowledge is often stuck with just your Zendesk Help Center.
+• Knowledge training is primarily centered around the Zendesk Help Center.
 In contrast, tools like eesel AI can connect to dozens of other sources like Confluence, Google Docs, and Notion for more complete answers.

 Pricing: A paid add-on to existing Zendesk Suite plans.